EileenWang1996/Motion-Estimation/README.md

 # Motion-Estimation

-This code performs motion estimation on an input video using the macroblock matching method.
+This code performs motion estimation on an input video using the macroblock matching method (read more about macroblock matching here: https://en.wikipedia.org/wiki/Block-matching_algorithm).

 The result is an output video which contains dots on parts of each frame, indicating that the block in that part of the frame has a large displacement value.
 To run the code in a jupyter notebook, you must first ensure that you have Ananconda and Python installed on your machine.

 To apply the motion estimation algorithm on a video, you must first choose a video of your choice.
 Then, change the 'path_to_vid' variable in the third cell of the notebook to the path of where your video is located.
 You will also need to change the variable